Angiopteris evecta – The King Fern

 The title of King Fern comes from the sheer size of the fronds as well as the girth of the trunk.

-Individual fronds can reach to 7m in length, and over time the trunk can get to 1m in width.
+Individual fronds can reach from 5 to 7m in length, and over time the trunk can get to 1m in width.
 Not many specimens this large are found in cultivation, however as the fern grows not only in Australia but also through the warmer tropical areas of further north including New Guinea, the evidence exists to suggest that this really is the largest fern of all.

 This is a magnificent specimen in a tropical to subtropical garden.
 As Angiopteris evecta has a slow growth rate, it can also be grown in a container for a number of years.